derhuerst/nbayes/README.md

 [![build status](https://img.shields.io/travis/derhuerst/velo.svg)](https://travis-ci.org/derhuerst/velo)
 [![dev dependency status](https://img.shields.io/david/dev/derhuerst/velo.svg)](https://david-dm.org/derhuerst/velo#info=devDependencies)

-***nbayes* is a lightweight [Naive Bayes Classifier](https://www.youtube.com/watch?v=DdYSMwEWbd4) written in vanilla JavaScript.** It classifies a document (arbitrary piece of text) among the classes (arbitrary names) it has been trained with before.
+***nbayes* is a lightweight [Naive Bayes Classifier](https://www.youtube.com/watch?v=DdYSMwEWbd4) written in vanilla JavaScript.** It classifies a document (arbitrary piece of text) among the classes (arbitrarily named categories) it has been trained with before.
 This is not black magic, but [pure mathematics](https://www.youtube.com/watch?v=DdYSMwEWbd4).
 As an example, you could use *nbayes* to answer the following questions.

 - Is an email **spam**, or **not spam** ?
 - Is a news article about **technology**, **politics**, or **sports** ?